Cabot-bot/.github/profile/README.md

   <br>
 </h1>

-<p align="center">An open-source occult informational platform with a large database used for divination, the occult, spiritualism, and More...</p>
+<p align="center">Your digital guide to the occult; Large databases and tools for divination, occult, spiritualism, Religion, and More...</p>

 <br>